 - Federal agencies' actions to promote permanent remote working are out of step with the direction of private sector employers, who are increasingly recognizing the importance of bringing employees back to the workplace. - Instead of aggressively promoting work-from-home arrangements for federal workers, the federal government should help facilitate a smooth, market-based transition to the new era. - The work-from-home trend is increasing the negative pressure on commercial real estate property values and therefore reducing local tax revenues.
-Between 2021 and 2022, the decline in office building property assessments reduced property tax revenue in Washington, DC, by \$140 million.
-The City of San Francisco forecasted that remote work would reduce office-related property tax revenue by more than \$100 million in 2023.
-A report by the New York City Comptroller in December 2023 concluded that remote work could contribute to a potential decline in property tax revenue as great as \$2.1 billion over the next three years. - Restaurants, small businesses, and their employees are another casualty of policies that discourage a return to the workplace.
+For example, between 2021 and 2022, the decline in office building property assessments reduced property tax revenue in Washington DC by \$140 million.
+The City of San Francisco forecasts that remote work could reduce office-related property tax revenue by more than \$100 million in 2023. - Restaurants, small businesses, and their employees are another casualty of policies that discourage a return to the workplace.
 Workers are spending less time and money in central business districts, with devastating consequences for the businesses-coffee shops, gyms, barber shops, restaurants, etc.-that rely on their patronage. - Leading academic research has identified a dozen cities where the reduction in local spending as a result of remote work exceeds \$2,000 annually per teleworking employee. - Research released by the Labor Department found that "the increase in remote work had significant effects on local employment...[s]pecifically, a 10% decrease in foot traffic in a Census tract led to a 2.8% decline in employment for accommodation and food services and a 2 percent decline in retail trade employment." - Remote working threatens the viability of public transit systems.
-Nationwide, according to the American Public Transportation Association, ridership on commuter rail remains substantially below pre-pandemic levels (74% of pre-pandemic levels in large urban areas, as of March 2024).
+Nationwide, according to the American Public Transportation Association, ridership on commuter rail is still only 58% of pre-pandemic levels.